SRG-eddieliu/OptionPricer/README.md

 4. Repeat until `t = 0`, then discount once more if needed.

 **Laguerre basis:** Evaluate Laguerre polynomials `L_k(\cdot)` on normalized spots so the regression basis stays orthogonal on `[0,\infty)` with an exponential weight, avoiding the coefficient blow-up that raw polynomials suffer for large `S`.

 **Normal equations solver:** Solve `(X^\top X)\beta = X^\top Y` via Gaussian elimination with partial pivoting; if the matrix is singular/ill-conditioned (too few ITM samples), the solver reports failure and the algorithm falls back to using the sample mean `\bar{Y}` as the continuation estimate, keeping the process numerically stable.

 **Example:** [`example/mc_american_lsmc_example.md`](example/mc_american_lsmc_example.md)

+### Variance Reduction

+#### Antithetic Variates (implemented)
+Pairs each random draw `Z` with its negation `-Z`, averages the paired payoffs, and cuts variance roughly in half for symmetric payoffs.
+Enabled via `VarianceReductionMethod::AntitheticVariates`; demonstrated in [`example/mc_variance_reduction_example.md`](example/mc_variance_reduction_example.md), which compares plain MC vs. antithetic sampling at multiple path counts.

+#### Moment Matching (planned)
+Force the simulated mean/variance of the terminal distribution (or Brownian increments) to equal their theoretical values before pricing.
+This stabilizes estimates when using modest path counts.
+Implementation is planned as an additional variance-reduction mode on `BaseMCEngine`.

+#### Control Variates (planned)
+Use an analytically-priced instrument (e.g., Black–Scholes call) as a control variate to reduce MC noise: estimate `Price(X) ≈ MC(X) + β (Analytic(Control) - MC(Control))`.
+Hooks already exist via `BaseMCEngine::applyVarianceReduction`; a future release will add reusable control-variate utilities.

 ## Build & Run